A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: Acknowledgments

 \section{Acknowledgments}

-The Swiss National Science Foundation funded this project through the National Center of Competence in Research Bio-Inspired Materials, project No. 205603, and through project No. 188494.
+The Swiss National Science Foundation funded this project through project No. 188494.
+The project benefitted from support through the National Center of Competence in Research Bio-Inspired Materials, Swiss National Science Foundation project No. 205603.
 This work was supported by the University of California, Los Angeles.
 M.J.B. is grateful to Francois Lavergne for his assistance with rheology measurements.